jupyter/jupyter.github.io/community.md

 ## Live events

 Project Jupyter events provide a forum for community members to come together in person or virtually to share and learn from each other.

-This page is for in person, one-of-a-kind events, for community engagement, see the community page.
+This page is for in-person, one-of-a-kind events; for community engagement, see the community page.

 ### Calendar